Nazmul92/data-analysis-python/README.md

 # Blinkit Grocery Analytics: From Data to Dashboard

-This project focuses on analyzing sales data from **Blinkit Grocery** using Python for data analysis and **Power BI** for data visualization.
+This project focuses on analyzing sales data from **Blinkit Grocery** using Python for data analysis and statistical test (t-test, ANOVA, chi-square test), and **Power BI** for data visualization.
 The aim is to uncover key trends and insights from the sales data and provide an interactive dashboard for exploration and decision-making.

 ## Project Overview
 This project involves: